 The first step is to define some incident priorities in your PagerDuty account, by going to User Icon Account Settings Incident Priorities.

-Once that is complete, navigate in ServiceNow to PagerDuty → Configuration → Refresh PagerDuty Priorities.
+Once that is complete, navigate in ServiceNow to PagerDuty → Actions → Refresh PagerDuty Priorities.
 Once this is done, the priorities will populate into the table

 x_pd_integration_pagerduty_priority, whose contents are displayed under Priorities.